kiranbhusalusha-bit/study-buddies/README.md

 # Study Buddies – Sprint 1

 ## Project Overview
-Study Buddies is a web application designed to help university students find peers to study with.
-Students can create profiles, list the subjects they are studying, and connect with other students who share similar academic interests.
-The aim of the application is to support collaborative learning, improve academic outcomes, and reduce isolation among students.
+Study Buddies is a web service meant to help university students locate people to study with.
+Students can connect with other students who have similar academic interests, establish profiles, and identify the subjects they are studying.
+The application's goals are to lessen student isolation, enhance academic performance, and encourage collaborative learning.

-This repository contains the **Sprint 1 (Proposal and Setup)** work for the Software Engineering module.
+The Software Engineering module's Sprint 1 (Proposal and Setup) work is contained in this repository.

 ---